Gluten Free Communion:

 Gluten free / dairy free bread for communion

 Communion is an important sacrament for all Christians.
-Westminster Presbyterian Church in Sacramento serves only gluten free/dairy free bread for its communion services.
-Communion is served during both services on the second Sunday of each month.
+Westminster Presbyterian Church serves only gluten free / dairy free bread for its communion services.
+Communion is served on the first Sunday of each month.

-Bread or wafers that are served at Communion are usually made with wheat, a grain that contains a protein called gluten.
-For those with gluten intolerance known as celiac this poses a problem, and means these individuals must choose between refraining from participating or consuming a harmful substance.
+Bread or wafers that are served at Communion are typically made with wheat, a grain that contains a protein called gluten.
+For those with gluten intolerance known as celiacs this poses a problem and means that they must choose between refraining from participating in Communion or consuming a harmful substance.

 The Presbyterian Church, U.S.A.
 (PCUSA) website offers this information about gluten free bread for use during the sacrament of Communion: